crisbh/dotfiles/.github/README.md

 Notice that this method requires that the file structure in this repo mimicks the one in the user's home directory.

-Alternatively, run the `install` bash script provided, as
+Alternatively, just run the provided `install` bash script as
 ```shell
 bash install.sh
 ```